-Amy is the client relations manager for Blink Charging.
-In this role, Amy works with private and public organizations to maximize public, private, fleet and workplace electric vehicle charging options.
+Amy is client relations manager for Blink Charging.
+Amy works with private and public organizations to maximize public, private, fleet and workplace electric vehicle charging options.
 Previously, Amy worked with ECOtality and Sustainable Industries.
 She currently serves as board chair for Forth and participates on other sustainability and community-related boards.
-Amy has an MBA from PresidioGraduate School (formerly Bainbridge Graduate Institute).
+Amy holds an MBA from PresidioGraduate School (formerly Bainbridge Graduate Institute).

 Tim is the CEO of Enhabit, a non-profit that has helped over 6,000 families improve their homes.
 In addition to serving on the Forth Board, Tim serves as Board President of Climate Solutions, the Northwest’s leading climate policy and advocacy organization.
 Tim earned both his MBA and BA from Stanford University.

-Charlie Allcock, formerly served as business development director at Portland General Electric, Oregon’s largest utility.
+Charlie Allcock served as business development director at Portland General Electric, Oregon’s largest utility.
 Active in transportation electrification since 2008, Charlie is a recognized national leader on charging stations, electric cars, buses and trucks, He is a frequent speaker at smart mobility conferences.

-Sean is the alternative energy director at International Brotherhood of Electrical Workers.
+Sean is the alternative energy director at the International Brotherhood of Electrical Workers.